dominozor/EduSys/README.md

 * Semester reports about lecturers for administartion.
 * Informative attendance notifications.

-EduSys is being developed as Senior Project under consulting of Assoc.
+EduSys is developed as Senior Project under consulting of Assoc.
 Prof. Dr. Sinan Kalkan and Dr. Cevat Sener.